 Do Performance Reviews Deserve Their Bad Rep?

-There are not many three-word phrases that make people respond with such distaste as “performance review season,” and research from psychologists at Kansas State University, Easter Kentucky University and Texas A&M University has shown that people just don’t like criticism.
+There are not many three-word phrases that make people respond with such distaste as “performance review season,” and research from psychologists at Kansas State University, Eastern Kentucky University and Texas A&M University has shown that people just don’t like criticism.

 No big surprise there, but they also discovered review tools like rankings and ratings don’t really help employees improve either.
 This is because most people look at criticism as anything but constructive.
 It’s more of an insult, which leaves them bitter and even disoriented by the whole experience.